tejash-7span/Tejash-7span/README.md

 - 👋 Hi, I’m @Tejash-7span
 - 👀 I’m interested in Angular Development.
-- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on https://www.linkedin.com/in/tejash-patel-871257164/
-- 📫 How to reach me tejash@7span.com
+- 📫 Reach me at tejash@7span.com

 <!---
 Tejash-7span/Tejash-7span is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.